-April is the National Financial Literacy Month in United States.
-The goal is to raise awareness on the importance of financial literacy.
-I think of it as the month to teach all citizens and residents financial skills, giving them a good relationship with their money.
+April is the National Financial Literacy Month in the US.
+The goal is to raise awareness of the importance of financial literacy.

 According to this Bloomberg article, millennials are the most educated generation in history but with various distributions across social-economic groups.